Arronk/My-Coding-Journey/LogR2.md

 password change functionality to meet the 'personal touch' criteria.
 I shared it with the world but so far not a single hit! haha oh well I'm still really happy with myself for getting it finished.

+## Day 71: 27.09.2018

+### Progress: Finished most of week4 exercises for 6.00x

+Got cracking on 6.00x short vids and exercises.
+This week focuses on debugging, exceptions and assertions.
+I think I need to start using try/except more often in my code and I am finding it all pretty easy to understand.
+I'm hopeful that by Saturday I should have the week's pset complete and hopefully the mid term as well so I can get back onto pset8 in cs50.